VirtuaCreative/blog/_posts/2016-04-02-upgrade-jekyll-2-to-3-gh-pages.md

 ### 1. Upload the `_site` folder
 {: .color_gray}

 Instead of letting GitHub build your site for you, you can upload **only** the `_site` folder.
 By doing this, you will push to your repository the site pre-compiled from your local machine.
 It's a quick way out.
+And there is a plus here: you can use **any** Jekyll Plugin available (building locally) and upload the static site only.

 ### 2. Travis CI
 {: .color_gray}